 She was surprised that the lights weren't on in the lab, other than that of a small lamp on Yukawa's desk.
 She almost tripped over a stool as she made her way to him.
 "Sensei, what are you doing with all the lights off, anyways?
 Like a vampire," Utsumi grumbled.
 She would have flicked on the lights for dramatic effect but failed to find any near her.

 Yukawa turned away from his computer, stood up, and came towards Utsumi with his hand raised.
 "Now, you're being illogical again, Utsumi-kun – just because I have the lights off, at night, for that matter, doesn't imply that I have vampyric tendencies.
-I merely believe that humans ought to have an appropriate amount of light and dark each day – "
+I merely believe that humans ought to be exposed to an appropriate amount of light and dark each day – "

 "Okay, okay, I'm sorry," Utsumi waved her hand, shaking her head irritably.
-"I've got to run home soon, Sensei, so I'll just get right down to business."
+"I've got to run home soon, Sensei, so I'll just get straight to the point."
 Saying this, she took some files out of her oversized handbag.
-Handing one to Yukawa, who had merely stuck out his bottom lip in response, almost like a child, she continued, "This isn't exactly an official case but I thought it deserves some attention."
+Handing one to Yukawa, she continued, "This isn't exactly an official case but I thought it deserves some attention."

 "What made you think that?"
 Yukawa inquired, opening the folder.
 When his eyes fell on the photo clippings inside, he closed his mouth for a couple of seconds.
 Utsumi had no desire to see those again – they had sent Yuge to the waste bin even quicker than usual.
 They were snapshots of brutally mutilated animals, all differing in species and causes of deaths.
 There were small dogs, cats, birds, squirrels, even rats and possums.
 Some had been torn up into several pieces; others had been victim to even more unspeakable acts that had made even Jonouchi admit to feeling 'a little queasy'.